Jeremiah Riggs: Bare Knuckle Fighting Championship

-Riggs made his BKFC debut at BKFC Fight Night: Jackson on January 29, 2022 and won by technical knockout in the first round.
+Riggs made his BKFC debut at BKFC Fight Night 5 on January 29, 2022 and won by technical knockout in the first round.

-Riggs faced Connor Tierney at BKFC Fight Night: New York 2 on March 12, 2022 and lost by knockout in the fifth round.
+Riggs faced Connor Tierney at BKFC Fight Night 6 on March 12, 2022 and lost by knockout in the fifth round.

-Riggs faced Billy Wagner at BKFC Fight Night: Jackson 2 on June 11, 2022 and lost by knockout due to an ankle injury in the first round.
+Riggs faced Billy Wagner at BKFC Fight Night 9 on June 11, 2022 and lost by knockout due to an ankle injury in the first round.

-Riggs faced former WBO interim light middleweight boxing champion Alfredo Angulo in a middleweight bout at BKFC: Knucklemania IV on April 27, 2024.
+Riggs faced former WBO interim light middleweight boxing champion Alfredo Angulo in a middleweight bout at BKFC Knucklemania IV on April 27, 2024.
 After throwing a flurry of punches to start the round, he was eventually knocked out in the first round.
 Riggs clearly was holding onto Alfredo's hair throughout the match, only releasing Angulo's braid when the referee was on the same side as the illegal grip.